 North of Brainerd near Crosslake, the Whitefish Chain of Lakes is 14,620 acres of the most diverse structure found in a Minnesota lake.
 A favorite place for tournaments, great catches of both largemouth and smallmouth bass can be found in most of the dozen or so lakes that make up the chain.
 Lake Minnewaska’s 7,110 acres are located just south of Alexandria and are relatively shallow, with a maximum depth of 32 feet and three public access points.

 Otter Tail Lake, at 13,729 acres, is part of the Otter Tail River chain.
 Almost 60 percent of the lake is less than 15 feet deep, with populations of both large and smallmouth bass.
 And the large, 132,516-acre Mille Lacs Lake is also a top smallmouth bass fishing lake in Minnesota.
 With reports of bass over 7 pounds, there are ample opportunities to catch the big one.
-Mille Lacs made Bassmaster’s list of the top 100 bass lakes in the country in 2014.
+Mille Lacs was Bassmaster’s top bass lake in the Central region of the U.S. by Bassmaster.

 The Mississippi River from Monticello to Aitkin has become a world-class smallmouth bass fishery with ample habitat, four dams and 150 miles that can offer a unique float or boating experience depending on the location.
 West Battle Lake south of Otter Tail Lake holds the state smallmouth record of 8 pounds.
-Another Bassmaster “top 100” is Green Lake near Spicer.
+Another favorite for bass fishing is Green Lake near Spicer.